rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Are these essays?
 (Should I rename them; I did?)
 Easy way out.
 Google defines them as "a short piece of writing on a particular subject".
 I think that fits.
 I just don't write enough argumentative essays.
 (Does this one go in end-of-month?)
+(Eventually renamed them as "musings")

 1. "relatable"